Wellness · Singtel & AIA · 2019

 Data collection without the form.

-• AConcept 1: Cute & Playful.
+• AConcept 1: Cute and Playful.
 Engaging but felt out of place within the MySingtel brand identity.

-• BConcept 2: Brand & Graphics.
-On-brand but too heavy — distracted from the data collection task.
+• BConcept 2: Brand and Graphics.
+Leveraged brand and graphics more, but was too heavy.
+It distracted from the data collection task.

-Learning We also prototyped an interactive weight scale in HTML — tested with 5 users.
-The slider was inaccurate and created friction.
-Simple text fields were better.
+Learning I also created a prototype of an interactive weight scale in HTML and tested it with 5 users on CodePen.
+My initial hypothesis was that the interaction would make onboarding more engaging.
+However, the slider mechanics turned out to be inaccurate and created more friction.
+A simple text field was enough to create a good experience.
 Interactions should serve a purpose, not be decorative.

 Feature 03 · Onboarding Flow